muriloe/ngx-admin-starter-kit/README.md

 # Started kit
-This is my implementations of ngx-admin starter-kit for personal projects.
+This is my implementations of [ngx-admin](https://github.com/akveo/ngx-admin) [starter-kit](https://github.com/akveo/ngx-admin/tree/starter-kit) for my personal projects.

 See the [Definitions to starter kit](https://github.com/muriloe/ngx-admin-starter-kit/issues/1) to know what was made.
 Each commit implement one functionality